 - Observation skills

-Good applicants strive to improve on their weaknesses
+Good applicants strive to improve

 - What characterize a good manager from your point of view?